Table of Contents

 - If embezzlement of funds has been uncovered, immediately notify the other committee members.
 Also, law enforcement and the filing official should be notified as well.
 Amended campaign statements may be needed to correct any reporting errors due to the misappropriation.

-It is incumbent upon the candidate and committee members to establish internal controls to protect committee members and funds.
+Recommended Internal Controls: It is incumbent upon the candidate (for Candidate Committees) and committee members to establish internal controls to protect committee members and funds.
 To assist committees, the following are recommended as the minimum internal controls that committees should implement to prevent misappropriations and falsified disclosure reports.

 - Open the committee’s bank account in the committee name and with the committee’s Employer Identification Number (EIN).
 It is in the committee’s best interest to never open a bank account in a committee member’s name and with their Social Security Number.
 A candidate must never comingle the funds of his personal account with funds collected or attributed to the committee.

 - Three way reconciliation is recommended.
 Bank statements should be reviewed and reconciled for any discrepancies every month.
 Compare the bank statement balance with the checkbook balance.
 Then compare the bank statements to the campaign statements.
 Prior to filing any campaign statements, someone other than the check signatory (or Treasurer) should reconcile all bank records for accuracy.